 sKitz Kraven is bringing “horrorcore” into the game and with his darker lyrics and grimy sounds, he is turning a lot of heads.
-He also has the mainstream listeners tuned in with his more popular singles "Time Out" and "What You Wearin" which are getting a lot of attention in the club scene this year.
-Not only can sKitz create dark music, he is a master at making radio/club music, r&b music, and pop music as well. sKitz's hit single titled "Magic" which is on his most recent mixtape titled "Wonderland", and his most recent single titled "Bad Guy", is a prime example of his DARKER side. sKitz Kraven could well be labeled as the “Marilyn Manson” of hip hop, “The artist who can do it all”, or “The master of all genres”, but whichever one you label him as, sKitz Kraven will be the top of a new generation in hip hop, and that’s a fact.
+He also has the mainstream listeners tuned in with his more popular singles "LMK" and "Call You Mine”, which are getting a lot of attention in the club scene this year.
+Not only can sKitz create dark music, he is a master at making radio/club music, r&b music, and pop music as well. sKitz's hit single titled "Magic" which is on his “Wonderland" mixtape, and his most recent single titled "That’s All", is a prime example of his DARKER side.
+With 4 full length albums and multiple smash singles, sKitz is already on track to become something much bigger than “horrorcore”. sKitz Kraven could well be labeled as the “Marilyn Manson” of hip hop, “The artist who can do it all”, or “The master of all genres”, but whichever one you label him as, sKitz Kraven will be the top of a new generation in hip hop, and that’s a fact.